 This is what Yahoo is doing with their banner ads, using creativity to engage with the user.

 Working with content creators and influencers can help your brand get a lot of attention in the industry.
 So why not put those influencers on your banner ads and show the community that your brand embraces the power of influence marketing.

 This is what YouTube is doing with the vloggers.
 Using their image on their banner ads to attract more users on the platform.
 And it’s working!

-If you felt inspired by these banner ads examples and you want to break the chains of creativity just start designing banner ads and let your inspiration do its job.
+If you felt inspired by these banner ads examples and you want to break the chains of creativity just start designing software and tech banner ads and let your inspiration do its job.